tomhrr/paws/README.md

 Then, configure your MUA to use `paws-send` as its sendmail command for sending mail (mail that is not for Slack will be passed off to the `fallback_sendmail` command).
-After that, run `paws-receive` to pull new messages from Slack into the configured maildirs.
-`paws-send-queued' should also be run periodically, in order to resend messages that have been queued due to temporary problems.
+After that, run `paws-receive` to pull messages from Slack into the configured maildirs.  `paws-send-queued' should also be run periodically, in order to resend messages that have been queued due to temporary problems.

 If `paws-receive` is run without arguments, then it will fetch new messages from Slack for each workspace, one-by-one (i.e. each